-Here she is all decked out with her greenery!
+All decked out with her greenery!

+Pinning is always welcome and appreciated!
 The only thing that would improve on this project would be if it could walk itself to the sink to get a drink of water, but that may be a little beyond our skillset 🙂

 Get your craft mojo on at Birdz of a Feather and subscribe here if you don’t want to miss another unique idea!
 Follow us and you’ll get an e-mail next time we post a new project.
 You can also follow us on Pinterest, Facebook, YouTube and Instagram.